fomightez/fqgrep-binder/README.md

 ## Related utilities

+- seqkit grep
+	[seqkit grep](https://bioinf.shenwei.me/seqkit/usage/#grep) appears to allow biological-type mismatches and since it is part of a 'Utrafast FASTA/Q kit', I assume it works on both file formats.
+I have yet to try it.
+Learned of it from [this Biostar's post](https://www.biostars.org/p/346852/#346875) when I thought to include 'fuzzy' as a search term when I was pondering why no one cared that Fulcrum Genomics' fqgrep seems not to support biologica-style mismatches or Indraniel Das' fqgrep is not maintained.

 - Indraniel Das' fqgrep

 	While older and in some ways less full-featured than Fulcrum Genomics' fqgrep, [Indraniel Das' fqgrep](https://github.com/fomightez/indraniel_fqgrep-binder) does allow mismatches by specifying insertions, deletions, and substitutions.
 Plus, it allows FASTA formatted files and has some reporting format options that Fulcrum Genomics' fqgrep doesn't have.
 See more about it and try it in MyBinder-served sessions [here](https://github.com/fomightez/patmatch-binder).